cypress-io/cypress-documentation/source/guides/core-concepts/writing-and-organizing-tests.md

 ### Single test configuration

-You can configure the number of times to retry a test if they fail during `cypress run` or `cypress open` separately.
+You can configure the number of times to retry tests if they fail during `cypress run` or `cypress open`.
 See {% url "Test Retries" test-retries %} for more information.

 ```js
 it('should redirect unauthenticated user to sign-in page', {